ebacala/pokeemerald/README.md

 * Removed the dialog asking to use SURF, CASCADE and DIVE
 * Removed the low HP sound in battle
 * Sped up the battles pace
+* Don't reset pushable boulders when moving around the map

 #### IVs/EVs